gitpan/Template-Twostep/README.md

     Create a new parser.
-The configuration allows you to set a set of characters to escape when found in the data (escaped\_chars), the string which starts a command (command\_start), the string which ends a command (command\_end), and whether section commands are kept in the output (keep\_sections).
+The configuration allows you to set a set of characters to escape when found in the data (escaped\_chars), the string which starts a command (command\_start), the string which ends a command (command\_end), and whether section comments are kept in the output (keep\_sections).
 All commands end at the end of line.
 However, you may wish to place commands inside comments and comments may require a closing string.
 By setting command\_end, the closing string will be stripped from the end of the command.